raki-1203/raki-1203.github.io/_posts/information/Paper/Transformer/2021-09-16-Attention Is All You Need paper reveiw (2).md

 ---
-title: "Day_33 01.
-Attention Is All You Need paper review (2)"
+title: "Attention Is All You Need paper review (2)"

 categories:
   - Transformer